Kabilan2370/Kabilan2370/README.md

 *👋 Hi all, fellow DevOps Engineers!

 * I'm Kabilan from Tamil Nadu, India.
-I’m currently working at Carveniche by beGalileo as an AWS DevOps Engineer and also support the team as a Tech Support Engineer.

-* I’ve been working here for the past 5 months, and I’m passionate about continuous learning.
+I’ve been working here for a year, and I’m passionate about continuous learning.
 Every day, I make it a point to learn something new to grow both personally and professionally.

 * 👀 My long-term goal is to become an AWS DevOps Engineer at Amazon, and I’m actively studying and preparing to achieve that dream.